fvollmer/SIP-Heating-Gateway/README.md

 This device allows you to control the heating (or any other device) by calling in and using an interactive voice menu.
 In case of a power loss the last state will be restored as soon as the power is back.
 The software is build to survive unexpected power losses.

+The heart of the system is a Raspberry pi with a custom hat to provide 12V to an external relay.
+On this Raspberry pi a custom embedded linux is used to to control the 12V via a small shell script.
+The heavy lifting for the SIP connection and the voice menu is done by asterisk, which uses the already mentioned shell script.
+The linux system is build with buildroot and the hole image image is less than 200MB and boots in a few seconds.

 ## Usage

 Connect Power (5V via micro-USB and 12V), ethernet and the output to the relay.
-After bootup (about 10s) the device accepts incoming calls.
+After bootup the device accepts incoming calls.

 Call the device,  wait until pickup and follow the voice instructions:
 1. Enter the PIN and press `#`